surenderpsm/graphical-image-manipulation/assignment4/USEME.md

 ```
 This allows for automated batch processing without entering interactive mode.

->  ### Known flaws in Script Mode.
-> The paths described in the script need to be with reference to the current working directory.
-> Below shows the assumption of the directory. current working directory should be a level higher than this.
+ Below shows the assumption of the directory. current working directory should be a level higher than this.
 >```
 >
 >├── image-processor.jar